-Advertising to non-converters in this fashion is called retargeting.
+Advertising to site visitors in this fashion is called retargeting.

-As long as these visitors were well-fitting audiences to begin with, retargeting is always worth your time: Retargeted conversions tend to cost much less than prospecting conversions (first-time targeting).
+As long as these visitors were well-fitting audiences to begin with, retargeting is always worth your time: Retargeted conversions tend to cost much less than prospecting conversions (which is the term for first-time targeting).

-In fact, to not setup retargeting is to lose out on a single digit boost in your monthly conversion volume!
-So, this isn't optional.
-Be prepared to spend perhaps an additional 15% on top of your prospecting budget to cover retargeting costs.
+In fact, to not setup retargeting is to lose out on a single digit boost in your monthly conversion volume.
+Be prepared to spend perhaps 20% of your ad budget on retargeting.

 On Facebook, a retargeting campaign is created similarly to a prospecting campaign.
 There are a few differences in your audience setup, value props, and landing pages.

-To maximize the efficacy of retargeting campaigns, we must create up to four custom audiences using the Facebook conversion pixel.
+To maximize the efficacy of our retargeting, we should create up to four custom audiences using the Facebook conversion pixel.

 Since your ads failed to convert retargeted visitors the first time around, don't show them the exact same ads again!